 The jailer was replaced that year, and by 1920 improvements slowly were being made.
 Woodburning stoves used for heat and flushing toilets were added along with better ventilation, and by 1925 structural changes were completed that made the jail a “much more substantial and respectable facility of which the county need not be ashamed.”
 By the 1960s, single cell rooms were subdivided to alleviate overcrowding.
 In 1976 a new jail was built, and the former jail was leased by Hampton County to the South Carolina Department of Wildlife and Marine Resources until 1989.
 Still owned by the county, the former jail is currently used as a museum operated by the Hampton County Historical Society.

-The Hampton County Jail is listed in the National Register, which says the following:
+The Hampton County Jail is listed in the National Register: